wp-plugins/widget-logic/readme.txt

 To filter widget contents use:

-	`add_filter('widget_content', 'your_filter_function' , $priority ,2);`
+	`add_filter('widget_content', 'your_filter_function' , [priority] ,2);`

-your function should take 2 parameters (hence that final 2) like this:
+your function can take 2 parameters (hence that final 2) like this:

 	`function your_filter_function($content='', $widget_id='')`

-The widget_id parameter allows you to target specific widgets.
+The second parameter (widget_id) allows you to target specific widgets.
 As an example here is a function I use to render all widget titles with the excellent ttftext plugin:

 `function ttftext_widget_tite($content='', $widget_id='')
 {	preg_match("/<h2[^>]*>([^<]+)/",$content, $matches))